-Table 7-8 Slot ID Pin Definition
+Table 6-8 Slot ID Pin Definition

-CARD\TYPE\DETECTION: This pin is defined as an output pin in GPv2.
-GPv2 shall pull this pin high to 0.75V to identify itself as a "Smart Card" in YV2 system.
-This signal is a quick way for BMC to identify card types on the Yosemite V2 platform.
+CARD_TYPE_DETECTION: This pin is defined as an output pin on GPv2.
+GPv2 shall pull this pin high to 0.75V to identify itself as a "Smart Card" in the YV2 system.
+This signal is a quick way for BMC to identify card type on the Yosemite V2 platform.

-FM\POWER\EN: This pin is input pin with pull down on GPv2.
-It is used to synchronize the power on/off between GPv2 card to the 1S server card.
-At server card side this pin is a active high output pin to 3.3VAUX power rail.
+FM_POWER_EN: This pin is an input pin with pull down on GPv2.
+It is used to synchronize the power on/off between GPv2 card and the 1S server card.
+At server card side this pin is an active high output pin to 3.3VAUX power rail.

-Latch\Detect\N: This pin is defined as EJECTOR\LATCH\DETECT\N, 3.3VAUX signal, active low.
-This signal is driven by ejector detection circuits on GPv2 card.
-The purpose of this signal is to prevent surprise insertion/removal and protect 1S server and device card.
+Latch_Detect_N: This pin is defined as EJECTOR_LATCH_DETECT_N: a 3.3VAUX, active low signal.
+This signal is driven by ejector detection circuits on the GPv2 card.
+The purpose of this signal is to prevent surprise insertion/removal and protect the 1S server and device card.
 This signal is driven low when the ejector is closed, high when the ejector is open.
-Yosemite V2 platform uses this signal to turn off 12.5V to this particular slot when the ejector is open with a default pull-up.
+Yosemite V2 platform uses this signal to turn off 12.5V to this slot when the ejector is open with a default pull-up.

-SVR ID3 is NCed in GPv2 card.
+Note: SVR_ID3 is NCed in GPv2 card.

-7.12 Pin Header
+6.13 Pin Header

-Glacier Point V2 defined belwo pin headers with specific functions.
-Let's call them out in Table 7-9:
+Glacier Point V2 defines below pin headers called out in Table 6-9:

-Function Location Description BOOT_RECOVERYB J46 Holding this pin to '0' during power-on will cause the boot loader to provide a code load option to recover a corrupted flash image.
-BIC debug header J56 It is for Dongle to access GPv2 BIC.
-CPLD debug header J58 It is for Dongle to access GPv2 CPLD.
+Table 6-9 Pin header Definition Function Location Description BOOT_RECOVERYB J46 Holding this pin to '0' during power-on will cause the boot loader to provide a code load option to recover a corrupted flash image.
+BIC debug header J56 Dongle to access GPv2 BIC.
+CPLD debug header J58 Dongle to access GPv2 CPLD.
 Disable BIC J59 Holding this pin to '0' will disable BIC in GPv2.
-Remote debug Disable SW5 0: enable Remote debug (default) 1: disable Remote debug
+Remote debug Disable SW5 0: Enable remote debug (default) 1: Disable remote debug